Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/3-why-python-and-git/_index.md

 Git and Python are going to feel a little strange at first.
 Maybe a lot strange.
 And that's ok.

 We teach these tools in this course because they are critical to the success of a professional data-scientist.
+And we are about building professional skills.